AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Infinite_Line.md

 In the sample below, there are two Infinite Line annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first infinite line annotation and configure its visual settings
+// create the first Infinite Line annotation and configure its visual settings
 infiniteLine1 = controller.infiniteLine({
     xAnchor: '2006-07-30',
     valueAnchor: 17.24,